techwithann/TechWithAnn/README.md

 - 🔭 I’m currently working on: a C# project and AWS review
 - 🌱 I’m currently learning: C#
 - 🤔 I’m looking for help with: expanding my coding and AWS Skills
-- 💬 Ask me about: coding and cloud solutions
-- 📫 How to reach me: [your email or LinkedIn link]
+- 📫 How to reach me: roseann.learning@gmail.com
 - ⚡ Fun fact: I’m a part-time receptionist at a vet hospital!